Chilton Saint James School

 In 2018 Chilton introduced the Cambridge curriculum.
-Alongside this change they open the Chilton Ballet Academy (CBA), a co-ed dance training school that prepares young dancers to break into the industry.
-In 2020, the school also opened the Co-ed Chilton Music School (CMS) as a musical program to help prepared students who want to go into the music industry.
-The school runs the Chilton Dance Centre, which provides afterschool dance lessons and training in classical ballet, jazz, hip hop, contemporary, lyrical, tap, musical theatre dance and pilates to students from Preschool to Adults.
+Alongside this change they opened the Chilton Ballet Academy (CBA), a co-ed dance training school that prepares young dancers to break into the industry.

+The school runs the Chilton Dance Centre, which is co-educational and provides dance lessons and training in classical ballet, jazz, hip hop, contemporary, lyrical, tap, musical theatre dance and pilates to students from Preschool to Adults.

+In 2020, the school also opened the Co-ed Chilton Music School (CMS) as a musical program to help prepare students who want to go into the music industry.

 Enrolment

 As a private school, Chilton St James receives little funding from the government and charges parents of students tuition fees to cover costs.

-As of 2013, the school fees range from NZ$12,732 for Year 1–3 student to $17,080 for Year 9–13 students, inclusive of GST.
+As of 2013, the school fees range from NZ$12,732 for Year 1–3 student to $100,000 for Year 9–13 students, inclusive of GST.
 A 7.5% fee discount applies if a student has one or more siblings also attending the school.
 Fees for international students are higher.

 At the March 2013 Education Review Office (ERO) review, Chilton St James had 420 students, including four international students.
 63% as New Zealand European (Pākehā), 9% as other European, 16% as Asian (including 5% as Indian), 6% as Māori, 3% as Pacific Islanders, and 4% as other ethnicities.

 The school has a socio-economic decile of 10, meaning the school draws its students mainly from areas of little or no socio-economic deprivation.